First Home Scheme

 • 2.85% for years 30 and over

-You can pay the service charge annually or in monthly installments.
-If you can’t afford the service charge you can pay a reduced amount, pause the payments for a set amount of time or defer them altogether.
 There is no additional cost for deferring the service charge, but it will eventually need to be paid.
 For example, it will need to be paid if you want to pay back the equity share, to sell the home or if you die.

 Can I buy back the equity share in my home?

 You can buy back the equity share in your home at any time.
-But, you don’t have to.
+But you don’t have to.

 You can buy back the full equity share in one payment, or pay it back partially as you can afford to.
 However, the minimum amount you can pay back is 5% of the original equity amount and you can only make 2 partial payments a year.

-The equity share in your home is a percentage of the market value of your home.
-So, if property prices increase, the amount you have to pay back will increase.
 For example, if you bought your property in 2022 for €300,000 and the FHS provided equity of 10% or €30,000 and you want to buy back the equity share in 2025 when the property is valued at €350,000, you will have to pay 10% of this, which is €35,000.

 What is the process for buying back the equity share?

-If you want to buy back some, or all of the FHS equity share in your home, you must get your home valued.
+If you want to buy back some or all of the FHS equity share in your home, you must get your home valued.
 The valuation must be completed by an FHS Approved Valuer and you will pay for this.
 You can find a list of FHS Approved Valuers on the FHS customer portal.
 The valuation is valid for 12 months.

 You send this valuation report to the FHS and ask them for a ‘redemption quote’.
 The redemption quote will tell you how much it will cost you to pay off some or all of the FHS equity in your home.
-This redemption quote is based on the valuation you get.
-You must provide a number of supporting documents when you pay this off.
-The First Home Scheme website has information on what you need.

 What if I don’t agree with the valuation?